Eat More Fruit – Obviously…

 Improving your health one piece at a time

-A deficiency of vitamins with the lack of a balanced diet, not only retards growth and nutrition, but is responsible for much of the gastrointestinal illnesses, anaemia, neurasthenia, and lack of general health prevalent today.
-It also makes people more susceptible to infection and less able to fight against disease.
+A deficiency of vitamins with the lack of a balanced diet, not only retards growth and nutrition, but is responsible for much of the gastrointestinal illnesses, anemia, neurasthenia, and lack of general health prevalent today.
+It also makes people more susceptible to infection and less able to fight against the disease.

 The main source of some of the most valuable vitamins is fresh fruit!

 Importance of fruit for a healthy life